 - 4.2 GS 2025 has changed CO art.
 30 to read, "A new matter which has not previously been presented to that major assembly and is common to its churches may be put on the agenda by one of its churches."
-It is no longer required to bring the matter through the minor broader assemblies in order to put it on the agenda a general synod. - 4.3 It is incumbent on the local church to do an investigations and evaluation of any other church before approaching general synod.
+It is no longer required to bring the matter through the minor broader assemblies in order to put it on the agenda a general synod. - 4.3 It remains incumbent on the local church to do an investigation and evaluation of any other church before approaching general synod.

-- 7232 That Synod decide: - 7233 5.1 That the above consideration serves as answer to the Guelph (Emmanuel) CanRC.
+5.1 That the above consideration serves as answer to the Guelph (Emmanuel) CanRC.